 681–683 Washington St.

-Henry Hobson Richardson—the influential architect responsible for Trinity Church in Copley Square—completed this building in 1875, and it’s a must-see for any serious student of architecture.
+Henry Hobson Richardson—the influential architect responsible for Trinity Church in Copley Square—completed this building in 1875, and it’s a must-see for anyone with a passion for architecture.
 A reflection of the constantly changing neighborhood, the Hayden Building has housed everything from pharmacies to tailor shops to adult movie theaters over the past century.
-After falling into a state of disrepair, the Hayden Building has undergone a series of renovations (while still maintaining its historic façade) and is now the site of loft-style apartments.
+After falling into a state of disrepair, the building has undergone a series of renovations (while still maintaining its historic façade) and is now the site of loft-style apartments, with a liquor store on the bottom floor.
 Richardson, who also designed the State Capitol building in Albany, N.Y., was one of the most influential architects working in 19th-century America.